-- Estimate of CO2 emissions from harvesting the raw material (as per EPD or similar) - Estimate of CO2 emissions from transport of the wood material from the forest to the production facility (as per EPD of other similar).
+- Estimate of CO2 emissions from sourcing or harvesting the raw material (as per EPD or similar) - Estimate of CO2 emissions from transport of the wood material from the forest to the production facility (as per EPD of other similar).

-Other raw material (e.g. adhesives, finishing etc):
+Other raw material (e.g. adhesives, finishing, fire retardent etc):

 - Estimate of CO2 emissions from the manufacturing of the raw material - Estimate of CO2 emissions from the transport of the raw material to the production facility - 4.4.2.
-Emissions from the activity of production of wooden building elements - Calculation of emissions from the production process for the reported Output period - o Energy use in the production process, calculation from actual data - Other possible Green House Gas emissions from the production process (in ton CO2eq.)

-4.5 Use of existing EPD or LCA as proof

-4.5.1.
-Existing Life Cycle Analysis (LCA) or Environmental Product Declaration (EPD) that has the same scope and boundaries as described above (A1-A3) and which has been verified by a third party can be used as sufficient proof for (4.2-4.4).

-4.6 Calculation parameters
+Emissions from the activity of production of the product - Calculation of emissions from the production process for the reported Output period - Energy use in the production process, calculation from actual data - Other possible Green House Gas emissions from the production process (in ton CO2eq.) - 4.5 Use of existing EPD or LCA as proof - 4.5.1.
+Existing Life Cycle Analysis (LCA) or Environmental Product Declaration (EPD) that has the same scope and boundaries as described above (A1-A3) and which has been verified by a third party can be used as sufficient proof for (4.2 4.4). - 4.6 Calculation parameters

-Q{element} = Quantity of wooden building elements produced and sold to construction company (in kg)
+Q{element} = Quantity of wooden building elements produced and shipped to construction company (in kg or m3)

-Celement = Carbon content of the wooden building elements (in kg CO2 / kg element)
+Celement = Carbon content of the wooden building elements (in kg CO2 / kg or m3 of product)